Rotary Club Participation

 What will it cost the club to sponsor an outbound student?

 Not very much at all, actually.
 A few club banners and one or two meals as guests of the club is all that’s required.

 Some clubs choose to provide a partial scholarship to long-term outbound students, to help offset the costs of the exchange, and while we certainly would encourage clubs to do so, it is not mandatory or expected.
 (District 6950 imposes a fee of $750 on its clubs to sponsor an outbound student.)

 What will it cost the club to host an inbound student?

-Additionally, hosting clubs in RYE-Florida contribute to an Inbound Student Activity Fund that makes possible events such as the Inbound Orientation weekend in August, Disney World trip in December, and the Sea Camp excursion in February.
-Most member districts bill the hosting clubs directly for this amount.
+Additionally, hosting clubs in Rotary Youth Exchange Southeast contribute to a Student Activity Fund that makes possible two group trips for Inbound students, including Inbound Orientation weekend in August and the Disney World weekend in September.
+Most member districts bill the hosting clubs directly for this amount (currently $750.00).

 The cost of providing a Rotary meal to an exchange student who visits the club regularly, as well as appropriate club socials, should also be considered an expense of the program.
 Some clubs also plan on gifts for the student’s birthday and Christmas, and for a year-end going away present.

 If you think that most teenagers could not be exchange students, and could not handle the challenges of a new language, people, and culture, well, you’re absolutely correct!
 But there are exceptional students in every school who would be perfect for this program and would jump at the chance to take part, if only they knew about it.
 So the first step is to get into the schools and talk to the kids!